Dollar Dominance Monitor

 • Analyzes why the dollar is currently the world’s dominant reserve currency,

-• Presents indicators for tracking China’s progress in creating an alternative financial infrastructure, and
+• Presents indicators for tracking progress by members of the BRICS grouping of emerging economies in creating an alternative financial infrastructure, and

 • Creates a novel framework and data set for evaluating strengths and weaknesses of the world’s major currencies